Docker Configuration¶

 image: ghcr.io/jordanlambrecht/tracker-tracker:2.1.1

-Then run docker compose pull && docker compose up -d to apply it.
+Then run docker compose pull && docker compose up -d.